arktrin/async-flask/README.md

-Test of asynchronous flask communication with web page.
+Thermal chamber based on raspberry pi using asynchronous flask and highcharts.